glandfried/TrueSkillThroughTime.R/README.md

 Due to the winning result, the estimate of the first player of the first now has a larger mean and a smaller uncertainty.

-We now analyze a more complex.
+We now analyze a more complex event.
 The players are organized in three teams of different size: two teams with only one player, and the other with two players.
 The result has a single winning team and a tie between the other two losing teams.